 - 2.2 We have benefitted from previous savings plans and restructuring efficiencies are still producing cost reductions.
 This budget also benefits from the Strata partnership and savings made.
 We are in the first year of 'Better 2022' as part of the recovery plan to identify savings through service reviews following the successful Business Efficiency Service Transition (BEST) 2020 reviews and Business Challenge in earlier years. - 2.3 The economy remains turbulent due to Covid 19 and the uncertainties continue about future demand, supply and outcomes now that we have left the European Union.
 Teignbridge has seen significant losses in income over the last eighteen months in particular from fees and charges the largest losses being leisure and car parking, rental income has also seen significant reductions.
 Some good recovery has taken place in specific income streams but still well below pre pandemic projections.
 The new Omicron variant is likely to provide further uncertainty. - 2.4 General increases in most off street parking charges are proposed to cover inflation and in particular the continuing higher business rates from the revaluation which mainly falls on car parking (see also 4.3 below). - 2.5 Rural aid has been re-introduced into the budget proposals at £26,000 for 2022/23 after having been frozen for two years due to the pandemic.
-Other schemes include a proposal for two years to increase funds to deal with street cleansing for towns and parishes to bid into totaling £40,000 per annum and the introduction of a voluntary sector small grant scheme at just over £9,000 for 2022/23. - 2.6 Business rates were revalued nationally and became effective from 1 April 2017.
-Rates have generally gone down in the South West although Teignbridge properties have gone up.
-There is transitional relief so that reductions and increases will take five years to work through.
-Our on-going investment in Newton Abbot will enhance its vitality and viability and improve access to and within the town centre.

-2.7 The capital programme to 2024/25 includes infrastructure delivery plan projects funded by CIL and external sources where available.
+Other schemes include a proposal for two years to increase funds to deal with street cleansing for towns and parishes to bid into totaling £40,000 per annum and the introduction of a voluntary sector small grant scheme at just over £9,000 for 2022/23. - 2.6 The capital programme to 2024/25 includes infrastructure delivery plan projects funded by CIL and external sources where available.
 The investment in housing continues including the significant provision for social and affordable housing (The Teignbridge 100) and investment in efficient heating systems.
-There are provisions for spending on climate related schemes. including a provision for the third phase of Public Sector Decarbonisation Scheme following successful bids in relation to Forde House and Newton Abbot Leisure Centre, Broadmeadow Sports Centre and Teignmouth Lido.
+There are provisions for spending on climate related schemes, including a provision for the third phase of Public Sector Decarbonisation Scheme following successful bids in relation to Forde House and Newton Abbot Leisure Centre, Broadmeadow Sports Centre and Teignmouth Lido.
 The main aim is to reduce our impact on climate change and become carbon neutral, create more affordable homes and jobs.
 Significant provisions have also been included for town centre investment, including the Future High Streets Fund schemes, and employment infrastructure to help stimulate growth in the local economy and ensure it is an attractive and well-connected environment for local businesses.
 Prudential borrowing supports a number of projects where a good return on capital can be demonstrated.
 The South West Regional Coastal Monitoring Programme continues, fully funded from Environment Agency grant.